Unfortunately, there is no one size fits all answer to what causes thin hair.

 I'm not saying you have to stick to a diet of meat and veg.

-Simply up your daily protein intake by including a palm-size portion of protein in at least two meals a day.
+Simply increase your daily protein intake by including a palm-size portion of protein in at least two meals a day.

 Obviously lean meats are a great protein choice, but you can also go for tofu, legumes or yogurt if you're a vego.